HimanshuSingal/dictionary_hashing/README.md

 Description of various files

-testdictionary.cpp is the implementaion file inventory.h consists of the record class which has to be inserted in dictionary. dictionary_hash.h is the header file for dictionary openhashing.h is the header file for hashing with collision method linear probing and double hashing chainhashing.h is for hashing using chaining as collision avoiding technique. hashing.h is for calculating the hash code map and mapping key to an index primegen.h is for finding the prime number next to a given prime number linkedlist.h is for the linked list using chaining(templates has been used) linearlist.h is for the seqential list(templates has been used). database.txt is the database file
+testdictionary.cpp is the implementaion file. inventory.h consists of the record class which has to be inserted in dictionary. dictionary_hash.h is the header file for dictionary. openhashing.h is the header file for hashing with collision method linear probing and double hashing. chainhashing.h is for hashing using chaining as collision avoiding technique. hashing.h is for calculating the hash code map and mapping key to an index. primegen.h is for finding the prime number next to a given prime number. linkedlist.h is for the linked list using chaining(templates has been used). linearlist.h is for the seqential list(templates has been used). database.txt is the database file.